A Generalized CUR decomposition for matrix pairs: Generalized CUR decomposition and its approximation properties

 \subsection{Error Bounds in terms of the SVD approximation}

 The error bounds for any rank-$k$ matrix approximation are usually expressed in terms of the rank-$k$ SVD approximation error.
-We will show this in the following proposition and also discuss its limitations.
-For this proposition, we introduce the following notation.
-Let $A = W \Psi Z^T = W_k \Psi_k Z_k^T + W_{\perp} \Psi_{\perp} Z_{\perp}^T$ be the SVD of $A$ (see \eqref{svd}), where $Z_k$ contains the largest $k$ right singular vectors.
+We will show a result of this type in the following proposition and also discuss its limitations.
+We introduce the following notation: let $A = W \Psi Z^T = W_k \Psi_k Z_k^T + W_{\perp} \Psi_{\perp} Z_{\perp}^T$ be the SVD of $A$ (see \eqref{svd}), where $Z_k$ contains the largest $k$ right singular vectors.
 Let $Q_k$ be an $n \times k$ matrix with orthonormal columns.
 It turns out in both \cite{Sorensen} and this section that $\norm{A(I-Q_kQ_k^T)}$ is a central quantity in the analysis.
 In the DEIM-induced CUR decomposition work \cite{Sorensen}, we take the right singular vectors to be $Q_k$, but here we study this quantity for general $Q_k$.
 In our context, we are particularly interested in $Q_k$ as the orthogonal basis of the matrix $Y_k$ in \eqref{eq:tgsvd}.
 Denote $\calq_k = \text{span}(Q_k)$ and $\calz_k = \text{span}(Z_k)$.
-Recall that $\psi_i(A)$ are the singular values of $A$.
+Recall that the $\psi_i(A)$ are the singular values of $A$.

 \begin{proposition} Let $Q_k$ be an $n \times k$ matrix with orthonormal columns, and let $Z_k$ contain the largest $k$ right singular vectors of $A$.
 Then

 More precisely, we have

 \end{proposition} \begin{proof} The lower bound follows from the SVD; the optimal $\calq_k$ is $\calz_k$.
 We can derive the upper bounds from